nicolle-chm/FoodHub_Data_Analysis/README.md

-# FoodHub_Data_Analysis
+# FoodHub MIT Project

-MIT project: Analyzing Foodhub Data to get to get a fair idea about the demand of different restaurants
+This repository contains multiple Jupyter notebooks focused on analyzing Foodhub Data to get a fair idea about the demand of different restaurants which will help them in enhancing their customer experience and improve the business.
+This serves as a project for the Data Science module at MIT Professional Education.

+## Table of content

+Made with ❤️ by Nicolle Ch.